ovictoraurelio/plc/README.md

 ### Insert number in list
     Write a program in haskell that insert a number in order inside a ordered list

+### Insertion Sort
+    Write a program in haskell that insert a number and re-order list

+### Delete duplicated numbers
+    Write a program in haskell that delete duplicated numbers of a list